Effective Date: April 19, 2011

 Accession, accessioning.
 The process by which documents are added to the STI Database.

 Authorized requester.
-Individual or organizational user properly registered with the NASA CASI to receive STI services and products (Also see "user registration.").
+Individual or organizational user properly registered with the NASA STI Support Services to receive STI services and products (Also see "user registration.").

 Availability.
 The degree of authorized access to a given document based on approved distribution limitations.